 Before the pharmacist can dispense the medicine, they must scan a 2D matrix on the medicine pack.
 The information in the matrix will be compared to a database, which will confirm to the pharmacist that the medicine is genuine.
 The pharmacist will also check that the anti-tampering device on the pack has not been broken.
 Assuming all is ok, the pharmacist can then dispense the medicine and the patient can feel secure that it is genuine.

 The process is quick and it’s unlikely the patient will notice the system at all in the pharmacy.

 The pharmacy will also continue to sell medicines without the 2D matrix.
 The patient can rely on the safety of all medicines in Finnish pharmacies.

 The system must be running by 9th February 2019.
-Many supply chain stakeholders are already using the system.

 The rules cover almost all prescription medicines and a few non-prescription medicines.
 Non-prescription medicines will only require safety features where there has been a known incident of falsification and the product concerned is listed in Annex II to the Delegated Regulation.
 Veterinary medicines are excluded.
 More details can be found here: https://ec.europa.eu/health/sites/health/files/files/eudralex/vol-1/reg_2016_161/reg_2016_161_en.pdf

 The directive states that the pharmaceutical industry (original and generic manufacturers and parallel importers) will have to fund the establishment and operation of the pan-European verification system.